 In other accounts, there is a renewal.
 It has been suggested that while the void represents the original pagan Norse mythology, the renewal version shows Christian influence.
 But we do not know for sure where the two variations come from.

 In the renewal version, some of the Norse gods survive to rebuild.
-In particular, Odin’s son and avenger Vidar makes it, as do Thor’s two sons Modi and Magni, who inherit Thor’s hammer.
-Other sources suggest that Odin’s son Balder, killed by Loki as part of the series of events that leads to Ragnarok, will also return to life after Ragnarok.
-A man and woman, called Lif and Lofthrasir, meaning ‘life’ and ‘striving for life’, also survive by hiding in a wood called Hoddmimis Holt.
-Together they repopulate the world.
+In particular, Odin’s son and avenger Vidar survives, as do Thor’s two sons, Modi and Magni, who inherit Thor’s hammer.
+Other sources suggest that Odin’s son, Balder, will also return to life after Ragnarok.
+A man and woman, called Lif and Lofthrasir, meaning “life” and “striving for life,” also survive by hiding in a wood called Hoddmimis Holt.
+Together, they repopulate the world.
 A new sun, the daughter of the previous one, will rise into the sky.

 The new Norse world will look much like the old one.
-The surviving Norse gods will live in Idovall, which somehow remained untouched.
-There they will recreate the splendour of Asgard with the finest house being called Gimli and featuring a gold roof, just like many of the structures in old Asgard.
-There will also be a new Helheim, called Nastrond, which means ‘shore of corpses’.
+The surviving Norse gods will live in Idovall, a field in Asgard, which somehow remained untouched.
+There, they will recreate the splendour of Asgard with the finest house called Gimli, featuring a gold roof, just like many of the structures in old Asgard.
+There will also be a new Helheim, called Nastrond, which means “shore of corpses.”

 What does this tell us about the Vikings?

 What does this fatalistic view of the end of the world in Norse mythology tell us about the Vikings?
-We might think that it reflects a very grim view of the world, and this would be understandable.
+We might think that it reflects a very grim view of the world, and this would be understandable considering the harsh conditions of Scandinavia.
+But the story reflects Norse ideas about fate.